danbev/learning-crypto/notes/certificates.md

 }
 ```
 The actual format will be in [ans.1](./asn1.md) but that is not important at the
 moment.
-But if that was then only thing that a certificate consisted of then
+But if that was the only thing that a certificate consisted of then
 I would be able to construct one my self claiming that some public key that
 does not belong to me is mine.
 This would be like me creating my own passport
 or drivers licence which can both be used to prove identity.
 So what happens
 is that the data structure is signed by a thridparty, like a passport is issued
 by the police, at least that is the case in Sweden.

-The issuer/certificate authority is the entity that signes the data structure.
+The issuer/certificate authority is the entity that signs the data structure.
 What this means is they would use their private key to sign this structure.
 If
-we create a self signed certificate then we use our own private key with then
+we create a self signed certificate then we use our own private key with the
 signature algorithm.
 A certifiate authority (CA) is similar in that it also
 has a private key and a certificate, and it signs part of the certificate with
 its private key, and the CA's certificate, the public key, can be used to
 verify.
 The CA's certificate needs to be included in the trust stores and this
-is how someone can verify the signature.
+is how someone can verify the signature (of the binding of a name to a public
+key).

 x.500 was first created in 1988 and is a directory service originally intendend
 for phone books.
-So that spec was for mapping names to phone numbers.
+So that spec was for mapping people to phone numbers.
 This was
 so that telecommunication companies to have a global phone book thingy.

 When we create a certificate, for example:
 ```console
 $ openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 365